michalmonday/xohw23-121/docs/setup_guide.md

     - [Direct connection (won't allow ZC706 PS to use internet, so it's not recommended)](#direct-connection-wont-allow-zc706-ps-to-use-internet-so-its-not-recommended)

 # Overview
-This guide describes how to prepare and/or compile all components involved in the whole PYNQ wrapper project, like:
+This guide describes how to prepare and/or compile most components involved in the whole PYNQ wrapper project, like:
 * **PYNQ image** for ZC706 board that has to be compiled and flashed into SD card.
 * Modified **Flute RISC-V** processor, that propagates relevant signals, allowing them to be collected by external modules.
 * **Vivado block design** that includes RISC-V processor, PYNQ wrapper modules, and processing system configuration.
 * **Python files** that interacts with and controls the programmable logic modules (including RISC-V processor) and must be placed on the PYNQ filesystem.

+Since February 2023, the PYNQ wrapper uses a custom extension board (connected to XADC port) to collect up to 16 analog inputs and read them in RISC-V programs.
+The extension board is not required to run the PYNQ wrapper, lack of it will not result in any errors.
+To build the extension board see the list part and the wiring diagram from [sensors_extension.md](sensors_extension.md) file.

-Please note that this project is constantly under development, so files and documentation are most likely not updated.
+Please note that this project is constantly under development, so files and documentation may not be fully updated at all times.
 If you are planning to follow this guide, please contact me and I will update it with the most recent files (email: mb19424@essex.ac.uk, discord:michalmonday#3687).

 # Prerequisites
 * PYNQ board (e.g. ZC706) with at least 100k logic cells in programmable logic (e.g. Ultra96-V2 is not suitable)